Sales Manager’s Success Checklist

 It has been proven in multiple studies that highly engaged sales reps create highly engaged customers.
 They deliver exceptional sales and profit.

 Have you had an opportunity to connect with each of your salespeople and see how they are feeling?
 If you have, give yourself a √

 10. Are You Feeling Energized?

-As the leader of your team, it is essential that you are feeling good and that your energy levels are high.
+As the team leader, it is essential that you feel good and that your energy levels are high.
 Your team feeds off you.
 They can sense your mood and your level of energy.
-If you are not feeling energized then find a way to get yourself feeling great.
+If you are not feeling energized, find a way to feel great.
 Go to the gym, go for a run or do whatever it takes to get yourself in the right place to lead.

-If you are feeling highly energized give yourself a √
+If you are feeling energized, give yourself a √

-After reviewing the list, feel free to comment on any critical items I should add to my checklist.
-Also please let me know if any items are on the list but not important.
+After reviewing the list, feel free to comment on any necessary items to add to my checklist.
+Also, please let me know if any items are on the list but not essential.

 Count the number of ticks or checkmarks you have given yourself.
-If you have 8 or more, then you are going to have a great year in 2015.
+If you have eight or more, you will have a great year.
 If you scored less than 8, the good news is that you still have time to get things in place.
-At the end of the month, review your list and see how much progress you have made.
-There is a relationship between my sales managers checklist and success in sales.
+Review your list at the end of the month and see how much progress you have made.
+There is a relationship between my sales manager’s checklist and success in sales.

-Success is a mindset, make up your mind, and you will achieve success.
+Success is a mindset.
+Make up your mind, and achieve success.